zulhaqim1998/zulfikri-test/README.md

 2. npm start
 3. npm run server

+Make sure mongoDB database is running on port 27017 before starting the server.
-The app will run at http://localhost:3000
+The react app will run at http://localhost:3000